NETWAYS/jenkins-training/Distributed/02_setups.md

 !SLIDE smbullets printonly
 # The SSH-Agent
-* Master needs SSH-access to the agents maschine
+* Master requires SSH-access to the agent-machine
   - Everything else is done by Jenkins
 * Required tool (python, virtualenv, ...) need to be installed by the user